-1. Understand the problem.

-2. Devise a plan to solve the problem.

-3. Implement a plan.
+- 1. Understand the problem. - 2.
+Devise a plan to solve the problem. - 3.
+Implement a plan.
 Try your strategy.
-Solve.

-4. Reflect on the problem and check if your answer is reasonable.
+Solve. - 4.
+Reflect on the problem and check if your answer is reasonable.

 Another component of the journals provided by me were several multiplication strategy examples for students and parents to reference for assistance while creating these problems at home.
 Since this research entailed a school to home to real-life connection, I did not want families to feel frustrated with the strategy their child was attempting to use to solve a problem.
-Per emails and conference conversations. they parents share that often are inexperienced with some problem-solving strategies now covered in Common Core curriculum.
-In some cases, this inexperience leads to frustration and helplessness in truly wanting support their child's to mathematical academic success.
+Per emails and conference conversations, parents in truly wanting to support their child's mathematical academic success.
 The examples provided in the journal were intended to ease those frustrations.
 They included: